gahan-corporation/wyatt/doc/source/_sources/reference/cmdline.rst.txt

     ``gerp`` and ``werkzeug`` loggers (except for ``debug`` which is only set on ``gerp``).

-    Odoo also provides debugging pseudo-levels which apply to different sets of loggers:
+    Gerp also provides debugging pseudo-levels which apply to different sets of loggers:

     ``debug_sql``